Arriva Southern Counties

-Arriva Southern Counties Limited, trading as Arriva Southern Counties, is a bus operator in Kent, Essex, Hertfordshire, and Surrey in England.
+Arriva Southern Counties Limited, trading as Arriva Southern Counties, is a bus operator in Kent, Essex, Hertfordshire, and East Sussex in England.
 It is a subsidiary of Arriva UK Bus, which is part of the Arriva group.
 The company operates local and interurban bus services across its divisions, including Arriva Kent Thameside, which serves north-west Kent.

 History

 Origins and early expansion

 Arriva Southern Counties traces its origins to the privatization of the National Bus Company in the 1980s.
 In November 1986, Maidstone & District was sold in a management buyout to a newly formed company, Einkorn Limited.

 Einkorn expanded its operations through several key acquisitions: